-- Lock the passive steering axle at higher speeds, in order to achieve improved driving stability. - Lock the passive steering axle when traversing hills. - Lock the passive steering axle when travelling over clamp silos.
+- Lock the passive steering axle at higher speeds, in order to achieve improved driving stability. - Lock the passive steering axle when travelling on uneven roads. - Lock the passive steering axle when traversing hills. - Lock the passive steering axle when travelling on soft ground (e.g. when travelling over clamp silos).